kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get a Marriage License in Kentucky

-While marriage certificates prove two people are married, marriage licenses simply permit them to get married.
+While marriage certificates prove two people are married, marriage licenses permit them to marry.
 No marriage ceremony can be conducted without a marriage license.
 Spouses-to-be can take the following steps to obtain a marriage license:

-• Visit the county clerk of the county where you want to get married.
+• Visit the county clerk where you want to get married.

 1. Each applicant's name and address.